Ah, the endomorph.

 - Shorter limbs and often seen as "short and squat".

-The bad news is the your body type is largely determined by your genetic composition.
-The good news is that you can change it (or at least change how your body responds and adapts to your new training and nutritional plan!)
+The bad news is that your body type is largely determined by your genetic composition.
+The good news is that you can change how your body responds and adapts to your training and nutrition.
+This means you are not doomed to be overweight, soft, or squishy for the rest of your life.

 The Endomorph Diet Plan

-In other words, you cannot out train a shitty diet so don't even try.
+In other words, you cannot out train a shitty diet and believe me, I’ve tried!!

 For the endomorph, diet is even more critical because you can't eat like the other body types and see positive results.
-The problem is that your body has a tendency to store fat at a much higher rate than the others.
+The problem is that your body has a tendency to store fat at a much higher rate than the ecto or meso.

 Know Your Macros